PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

 ## Philosophy
-This configuration is built on three principles:
+This configuration is guided on three core principles:

 ### Precision
-Every shader, value, and filter is chosen with intent — no bloat, no placebo settings.
+Every shader, parameter, and filter is chosen with intent—no bloat, no placebo settings.

 ### Cinematic Realism
-The goal is not “sharper” or “brighter,” but **truer** — depth, texture, and natural contrast.
+The goal isn’t “sharper” or “brighter,” but truer—emphasizing depth, texture, and natural contrast.

 ### Modularity
-✓ Everything is remixable.
+✓ Fully remixable
-✓ Every file is documented.
+✓ Clearly documented
-✓ Every profile is optional.
+✓ Entirely optional

-You can adopt the entire system or extract only the parts you love.
+Adopt the full pipeline or integrate only the components you need.

 ---